ProfLS/my_flask_app/README.md

 3. **Run Query**: Click on the "Run Query" button to get results based on your selected filters and query.
 4. **Reset Filters**: Click on the "Reset" button to clear all selections and start over.

-## Notes
+## Notable Features

 - The application includes input validation to ensure that conflicting selections are not allowed (e.g., selecting a Sub-Category that doesn't match the selected Category).
 - Flash messages are used to provide feedback to users when a conflicting selection occurs.

-## Example Screenshots

-You can add screenshots here to show what the application looks like.
+- Display type adjusts automatically for user readability depending on data type.

 ## Troubleshooting

 - If the Flask server does not start, make sure you are in the correct folder and have installed all dependencies.
+- Ensure that Python 3.7+ is being used.
 - Use VSCode's built-in debugger to add breakpoints in `app.py` if you need to troubleshoot any errors.

 ## Contributing

-Feel free to submit issues or contribute to the project by creating pull requests.
+I will not continue to support this project, so no new pull requests will be mereged.
+However feel free to fork it or use it as a template to build upon.

 ## License

-This project is licensed under the MIT License.
+This is a school project that I decided to go deeper on, it is licensed under the MIT License.